- Reference >

 - Second value is the incrementing ordinal.
 When multiple events happen within the same second, the incrementing ordinal uniquely identifies each event.

-The following example uses $tsSecond
+The following example uses $tsSecond in a

-pipeline stage to return the seconds from the
+$project pipeline stage to return the seconds from the

-stock sales saleTimestamp
+stock sales saleTimestamp field:

 Example output:

-in a Change Stream Cursor to Monitor Collection Changes¶
+Use $tsSecond in a Change Stream Cursor to Monitor Collection Changes¶

-The example in this section uses $tsSecond
+The example in this section uses $tsSecond in a

 change stream cursor to monitor changes to a